authup/authup/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/authup/authup/badge.svg)](https://snyk.io/test/github/authup/authup)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

-`Authup` is an authentication & authorization framework.
+`Authup` is an authentication & authorization system.
 It is designed to be easy to use and flexible, with support for multiple authentication strategies.
 With Authup, developers can quickly and easily add authentication & authorization to their applications.